 Ask this question: Will users still use the app without this feature?

 If no and they click away, put it on the must-have list.

-After the startup has gone into detail with its social media app idea, it’s time for a development team who will develop and launch software.
+After the startup has gone into detail on how to make a social media app for their idea, it’s time for a development team who will develop and launch software.